-Six months ended 31 December 2022 (Unaudited) £m Six months ended 31 December 2021 (Unaudited) £m

-EBITDA 166.0 168.0

-Exceptional items (4.2) (13.0)

-Working capital (32.2) 24.0
+Six months ended 31 December 2022 (Unaudited) £m Six months ended 31 December 2021 (Unaudited) £m EBITDA 166.0 168.0 Exceptional items (excluding revenue service credits and other income) (3.9) (13.0) Working capital (35.8) 24.0 Other (0.6) (1.5) Net cash inflow from operating activities 125.7 177.5

-Other (3.9) (1.5)

-Net cash inflow from operating activities 125.7 177.5

-Net cash inflow from operating activities for the six month period ended 31 December 2022 was £125.7m compared to £177.5 for the prior year period, representing an 29.2% decrease.
+Net cash inflow from operating activities for the six month period ended 31 December 2022 was £125.7m compared to £177.5 for the prior year period, representing a 29.2% decrease.
 Whilst EBITDA has remained relatively flat year on year, this decrease is primarily driven by movements in working capital.

 The Group's business is not seasonal in nature.
 Annual staff bonus payments are made in the first half of the year.
 The working capital outflow for the six months to 31 December 2022 was driven by the utilisation and unwind of deferred income and timing of payments, typical with historic trends of the business.
-The decrease from the working capital inflows in the prior year period is due to a one-off increase in contract liabilities in the prior year due to the recognition of additional deferred income due to upfront cash received in relation to change requests for the Group's smart metering contracts not repeated in the current year.
+The decrease from the working capital inflows in the prior year period is due to a one-off increase in contract liabilities in the prior year due to the recognition of additional deferred income due to upfront cash received in relation to change requests for the Group's smart metering contracts not repeated in the current period.

-Net capital expenditure in the six month period ended 31 December 2022 was £36.2m compared with £40.6m in the prior year period.
+Net capital expenditure in the six month period ended 31 December 2022 was £35.2m compared with £40.6m in the prior year period.
 Capital expenditure has decreased due to reductions on major capital programmes contracts including in Smart metering due to an IT refresh cost in the prior year not repeated, 700MHz clearance following completion of major works and transformation in line with programme progression.
-Maintenance expenditure has also decreased in relation to one off network portfolio costs incurred on new products in the prior year not repeated.
+Maintenance expenditure has also decreased in relation to one off network portfolio costs incurred on new products in the prior year interim period not repeated.
 These decreases have been partially offset by an increase from £3.5m to £10.4m in relation to capital works in the Bilsdale transmitter site including site improvements and the rebuild of the permanent mast.
 Expenditure is also impacted by the timing of cash payments made on the settlement of capital expenditure accruals balances.

-Operating cash flow after all capital and financial investment activities was £99.5m compared to £136.9m in the prior year period, representing a decrease of 27.3%.
+Operating cash flow after all capital and financial investment activities was £100.5m compared to £136.9m in the prior year period, representing a decrease of 26.6%.
 This is principally driven by the change in working capital inflows and capital expenditure explained above.

-Total cash for the Group has increased by £17.8m in the six month period ended 31 December 2022 (31 December 2021: £180.5m outflow; 30 June 2022: £213.9 outflow).
-The change in total cashflow is driven by the reduction in financing activities predominantly driven by the one off payment to the parent company in the prior period for the Junior debt refinancing.
-This is partially offset by the prepayment of accretion made in relation to the index linked swaps in the current year period.
+Total cash inflow for the Group has increased to £17.8m in the six month period ended 31 December 2022 (31 December 2021: £180.5m outflow).
+The change in total cashflow is driven by the reduction in financing activities predominantly driven by the one off payment to the parent company in the prior year interim period for the Junior debt refinancing.
+This is partially offset by the prepayment of accretion made in relation to the index linked swaps in the current period.